jlab-sensing/ENTS-backend/README.md

 # DirtViz

 DirtViz is a project to visualize data collected from sensors deployed in sensor networks.
 The project involves developing web based plotting scripts to create a fully-fledged DataViz tool tailored to the data collected from embedded systems sensor networks.
+A live version of the website is available at [https://dirtviz.jlab.ucsc.edu/](https://dirtviz.jlab.ucsc.edu/).

 ## Dependencies